mediasuitenz/node-buildimage/README.md

 ## Contains

-- Node 8
+- Node lts
 - Google chrome (for headless testing)
-- Yarn (included in the node:8 image)
+- Yarn (included in the node:lts image)